34 Great Jobs for People with Disabilities

 Careers for Those Who Are Deaf or Hearing Impaired

-Hearing disabilities such as deafness affect more than 11.5 million adults in America.
-But people in this category have a higher rate of employment than any other disability group.1
+Hearing disabilities such as deafness affect close to 3.9 million working-age adults in America.
+But people in this category have a higher rate of employment than any other disability group.

 And, like those with vision disabilities, people who have hearing disabilities have found career opportunities in just about every sector.
 Even so, some options stand out, such as: